Single and Multi-objective Test Cases Prioritization for Self-driving Cars in Virtual Environments: Conclusions Future Work

 \section{Conclusions \& Future Work}

 Regression testing for self-driving cars (SDCs) is particularly expensive due to the cost of running many test driving scenarios (test cases) that interact with simulation engines.
-To improve the cost-effectiveness of regression testing, we introduced a black-box test case prioritization approach, called \approach, that relies on a set of static road features and suitably designed for SDCs.
+To improve the cost-effectiveness of regression testing, we introduced two black-box test case prioritization approaches, called \sapproach and \mapproach.
+These approaches rely on a set of static road features and are suitably designed for SDCs.
 These features can be extracted from the driving scenarios prior to running the tests.
-Then, \approach uses genetic algorithms (GAs) to prioritize the test cases based on their distances (diversity) computed using the proposed road features.
+Both of these techniques utilize genetic algorithms (GAs) to prioritize the test cases based on their distances (diversity) computed using the proposed road features and test execution costs. \sapproach performs a single-objective optimization to fulfill this task (\ie both test diversity and execution costs are included in a single fitness function), while \mapproach leverages one of the common multi-objective genetic algorithms (NSGA-II) to prioritize tests according to two search objectives (one for differences of tests and the other one for test execution costs).

-We empirically investigated the performance of \approach and compared it with two baseline approaches: random search and greedy algorithms.
-Finally, we assessed whether \approach does not introduce a too large computational overhead to the regression testing process.
-Our results show that \approach is more cost-effective than the baseline approaches.
-Specifically, the single solution provided by \approach dominates the solutions provided by the baseline approaches in terms of test execution time and fault detection capability.
-Moreover, \approach successfully prioritizes the test cases independently of which AI engine is used (i.e., Driver.AI and BeamNG.AI) or different risk levels (i.e., different driving styles).
-Interestingly, looking at the running time, we can observe that the overhead required by \approach in prioritizing the test scenarios is negligible with regards to the overall test execution cost.
+We empirically investigated the performances of \sapproach and \mapproach and compared it with two baselines: random search and greedy algorithms.
+Finally, we assessed whether these proposed techniques do not introduce a too large computational overhead to the regression testing process.
+Our results show that \mapproach is more cost-effective than the baseline approaches.
+Specifically, the single solution provided by \mapproach dominates the solutions provided by \sapproach and the baselines in terms of test execution time and fault detection capability.
+Moreover, both \approach techniques successfully prioritize the test cases independently of which AI engine is used (i.e., Driver.AI and BeamNG.AI) or different risk levels (i.e., different driving styles).
+Interestingly, looking at the running time, we can observe that the overhead required by \sapproach and \mapproach in prioritizing the test scenarios is negligible with regards to the overall test execution cost.